thephpleague/uri/docs/5.0/components/host.md

 <p class="message-warning">This method throws an <code>League\Uri\Components\Exception</code> if you submit a FQDN.</p>

-## Host as a Hierarchical Collection
+## Host as a general registered name

 ~~~php
 <?php